kenatiod/MUT/Understanding Machine Understanding.md

 **"You must unlearn what you have learned." ~ Jedi master Yoda**

-{ Insert Illustration: Digital art of two scientists, a woman and a man, having a serious discussion in a futuristic AI lab with a humanoid robot.
+{ Insert Fig. 5.1.12.1 -- I Digital art of two scientists, a woman (Alice) and a man (Bob), having a serious discussion in a futuristic AI lab with a humanoid robot.
 The scientists look concerned.
 The robot has a thoughtful expression.
 In the background, there is a holographic whiteboard with complex equations and a brain diagram showing areas being erased. }

 _Alice unbuttons her lab coat and grasps the lapels as she turns and assumes an assertive stance in front of Bob._